-I’m Lakshmi G. Iyer, a Tamil American essayist writing about open transracial adoption from the Indian American adoptive parent side.
+I’m Lakshmi G. Iyer, a Tamil American children’s book author, novelist, and essayist.
+I write about open transracial adoption from the Indian American adoptive parent side.
 I’m a brown mother raising white children, in contact with both birth families since 2010.
-My essays press on the money silence, the reverse gaze, and what birth family relationships in open adoption look like at year eighteen rather than year one.
+My essays press on the money silence, the reverse gaze, and what birth family relationships in open adoption look like sixteen years in rather than in year one.
 I write at lgiyer.com and at Belonging, Mostly.
 My books include The Smudged Hyphen, Why Is My Hair Curly?, Why Is My Skin Brown?, and A Star Keeps Its Distance.

 My essay collection The Smudged Hyphen (2026) traces the arc of a transracial adoptive family through questions of identity, race, and belonging.
 My novels A Star Keeps Its Distance and Hindsight, and my children’s book Why Is My Hair Curly?, are available wherever books are sold.